Jack Jones Sings: Background

-The album was recorded soon after his hit song "A Day in the Life of a Fool", which hit No. 4 on the AC chart and No. 62 on the Billboard Hot 100.
-The album consists of many cover songs.
+The album was recorded in late 1966 in United Recording (LA).
+"A Day in the Life of a Fool" was released as a single and charted alongside the album's release.
+It hit No. 4 on the AC chart and No. 62 on the Billboard Hot 100.
+The album consists of many cover songs of standards and newer songs.

 Chart performance

+Jack Jones Sings started to gain sales action in November of that year.
 The album debuted on the Billboard Top LPs chart in the issue dated November 26, 1966, and remained on the chart for 12 weeks, peaking at number 75.
-It debuted on the Cashbox albums chart in the issue dated November 12, 1966, remaining on the chart for 14 weeks and peaking at number 37.
-On Record Worlds 100 Top LP's chart the album debuted in the issue dated November 5, 1966.
-It would peak at No. 26 in early 1967.
+It debuted on the Cashbox Top 100 Albums chart in the issue dated November 12, 1966, remaining on the chart for 14 weeks and peaking at number 37.
+On Record Worlds 100 Top LP's chart, the album debuted in the issue dated November 5, 1966.
+It would peak at No. 26 in January 1967.

 Reception

-Jason Ankeny on AllMusic reviewed the album, writing "...Jones exhibits a confidence and depth that more conventionally dynamic vocalists can't match".
+The album received a positive critical reception upon its release.
 Record World put in its "Pick Hits" section, writing "The simplicity of the title is indicative of the mood of the album.
 Jack gives thoughtful, attractive readings of 'A Day in the Life of a Fool,' 'Street of Dreams,' 'I Don't Care Much,' 'Love After Midnight.'
 Blue ribbon."
+Cashbox stated that "The lovely tones that have brought Jack Jones to his current high point in the ranks of pop singers are amply displayed throughout this latest LP, so amply in fact that this set should become a particular favorite of Jones' fans."
+The magazine also called it a "delightful outing."

+Retrospectively, Jason Ankeny on AllMusic reviewed the album, writing "...Jones exhibits a confidence and depth that more conventionally dynamic vocalists can't match", also noting that "...Doug Talbert's piano notes twinkle like stars, further underscoring the music's nocturnal atmosphere."
+The album also received a three-star rating from The Encyclopedia of Popular Music.